Generalized Consistency Trajectory Models for Image Manipulation: Experiments

 We consider two settings on the FFHQ $64 \times 64$ dataset, where we either know or do not know the corruption operator.
 In the former case, we train an unconditional GCTM with the independent coupling, with which we implement three zero-shot image restoration algorithms: DPS, CM-based image restoration, and the guided generation algorithm illustrated in Figure \ref{fig:main}, where the loss is given as inconsistency between observations (see Append. \ref{append:algo-inv} for pseudo-codes and a detailed discussion of the differences).
 In the latter case, we train a GCTM with the supervised coupling and $\ell_2$-regression, \iisb \, and Palette for comparison.
 Notably, GCTM is the only model applicable to both situations, thanks to the flexible choice of couplings.
 We again control NFEs such that all methods have similar inference speed.

 Table \ref{table:inverse} presents the numerical results in both settings.
 In the zero-shot setting, we see GCTM outperforming both DPS and CM.
 In particular, CM is slightly worse than DPS.
-Sample quality degradation due to error accumulation for CMs at large NFEs have already been observed in unconditional generation (\eg, see Fig. 9 in \cite{kim2023consistency}), and we speculate a similar problem occurs for CMs in image restoration as well.
+Sample quality degradation due to error accumulation for CMs at large NFEs have already been observed in unconditional generation (\eg, see Fig. 9 in \citep{kim2023consistency}), and we speculate a similar problem occurs for CMs in image restoration as well.
 On the other hand, GCTMs avoid this problem, as they are able to traverse to a smaller time using the ODE velocity approximated via $g_\theta$.
 In the supervised setting, we see regression attains the best PSNR and SSIM.
 This is a natural consequence of perception-distortion trade-off.
-Specifically, regression minimizes the MSE loss, so it leads to best distortion metrics \cite{delbracio2023indi} while producing blurry results.
+Specifically, regression minimizes the MSE loss, so it leads to best distortion metrics \citep{delbracio2023indi} while producing blurry results.
 GCTM, which provides best results if we exclude regression on distortion metrics (PSNR and SSIM) and best results on perception metrics (LPIPS), strikes the best balance between perception and distortion.
 For instance, in Fig. \ref{fig:inv_sample} inpainting results, regression sample lacks detail (e.g., wrinkles) while GCTM sample is sharp.
-We show more samples in Append. \ref{append:exp}.
+We show more samples in Appendix \ref{append:exp}.
+In particular, in Table \ref{table:gctm_256}, we demonstrate image restoration task of GCTM on ImageNet with higher resolution (256 $\times$ 256 resolution) to demonstrate it scalability.